 The cross section of photon-photon collisions implemented in the SANCphot tool~\cite{Bondarenko:2022ddm} follows a recipe described in~\cite{Gounaris:1999gh} using FORTRAN modules introduced in~\cite{Bardin:2009gq, Bardin:2012mc, Bardin:2017qqw}.
 The total $\gg$ process cross section is represented as a convolution of its components in different helicity combinations $d\bar{\sigma}_{ij}/d\cos\vartheta^*$ and averaged Stokes parameters defining the density matrix of the back-scattered photon $\langle\xi_i \xi_j^\prime \rangle$:

-In this definition, the $\vartheta^*$ is the scattering angle of $\gg$ collision products measured in the rest frame of the incoming particles, and the $\tau\equiv s_{\gg}/s_{ee}$ --- a fraction of the electron beam's energy transferred to the back-scattered photons.
-Further, $d\bar{L}_{\gg}/d\tau$ denotes the photon-photon luminosity per unit $e^+e^-$ flux, considering the linear collider operating in $\gg$ mode, and the Stocks parameters $\xi_2, \xi_3$ are defined via the photon and electron polarization functions as described in~\cite{Ginzburg:1981vm},~\cite{Ginzburg:1982yr}.
-The $d\bar{L}_{\gg}/d\tau$ parameter, consequently, depends on the energy distribution of the back-scattered photons and can be evaluated analytically using the linear Compton approximation (LCA).
+In this definition, the $\vartheta^*$ is the scattering angle of $\gg$ collision products measured in the rest frame of the incoming particles, and $x_1, x_2$ --- a fractions of the electron's energy transferred to the back-scattered photon.
+Further, $\frac{d\bar{L}_{\gg}}{dx_1dx_2}$ denotes the photon-photon luminosity per unit $e^-e^-$ flux, considering the linear collider operating in $\gg$ mode, and the Stocks parameters $\xi_2, \xi_3$ are defined via the photon and electron polarization functions as described in~\cite{Ginzburg:1981vm},~\cite{Ginzburg:1982yr}.
+The $\frac{d\bar{L}_{\gg}}{dx_1dx_2}$ factor, consequently, depends on the energy distribution of the back-scattered photons and can be evaluated analytically using the linear Compton approximation (LCA).